evidence-dev/evidence/sites/docs/docs/walkthroughs/installation.md

 ```

 npm will add all dependencies to the `node_modules` folder in your project.

+## Install the Evidence VS Code Extension
+The Evidence VS Code extension enables syntax highlighting and basic autocomplete.
+You can install the extension in 2 ways:
+- In VS Code, search for "Evidence" in the Extensions menu
+- Install from the the [VS Code Marketplace webpage](https://marketplace.visualstudio.com/items?itemName=Evidence.evidence-vscode)

+The VS Code extension is not required to build an Evidence project, but it makes the experience of writing your project smoother.

 That's it for installation - now you can start your server and use Evidence.